openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

       ;

-This production introduces the following structure defined by the nonterminal ``expressionList``: the expression list must consist of the sequence of *expression*\ s separated by the ‘,’ terminal symbol.
-The sequence must have at least one *expression*, and the list is optionally terminated by the ‘,’ terminal symbol.
+This production introduces the following structure defined by the nonterminal *expressionList*.
+The expression list must consist of the sequence of *expression*\ s separated by the ‘,’ terminal symbol.
+The sequence must have at least one *expression*.
+The list is optionally terminated by the ‘,’ terminal symbol.

 All grammar rules are presented in the Grammar section of this specification.